TeamCOMPAS/COMPAS/online-docs/pages/User guide/Program options/program-options-list-defaults.rst

 Default = −0.833333

 **--convective-envelope-mass-threshold** |br|
-Mass threshold of envelope which should be convective, above which the envelopes of giants are labeled convective.
+Mass threshold of envelope which should be convective, above which the envelopes of giants are labeled convective. |br|
 Only used for --envelope-state-prescription = CONVECTIVE_MASS_FRACTION, ignored otherwise. |br|
 Default = 0.1